wanghekunyuan/EcoBound/README.md

 ## 📖 Citation Requirement

 If you use **EcoBound** or any of its components (e.g., GeoDetector, MACD-based risk, entropy threshold detection) in academic research, reports, or presentations, you **must cite** the following reference:

-> Wanghe, K., et al. *EcoBound: A Python package for GeoDetector, Ecological Risk Detection, and Natural Geographical Boundary Extraction*  （Unpublished）
->
-> This GitHub page before the above paper published.

-Failure to properly cite the original work may constitute a violation of this license.
+Wanghe, K., et al. (2026).
+EcoBound: translating ecological thresholds into spatially explicit conservation boundaries.
+Ecological Indicators, 114878. https://doi.org/10.1016/j.ecolind.2026.114878

 ## 🔗 Contact